Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Systems Engineering and Devops
-#Task 20.
+#Task 21.
-Create a script that removes all letters c and C from input.
+Write a script that reverse its input.